RafaelPiloto10/A.P.O.L.L.O/README.md

 ## Description

-A Personal Assitant hosted on the browser that can complete various tasks upon request using your voice!
+A Personal Assistant hosted on the browser that can complete various tasks upon request using your voice!

 ## Functionality